 B. Sponge Filters

-Sponge filters require frequent cleaning, which is done by rinsing the sponge in aquarium water.
+Sponge filter requires frequent cleaning, which is done by rinsing the sponge in aquarium water.
 Sponge filters are affordable and are ideal for aquariums with just a few inhabitants.
 We have prepared a detailed guide about selecting the right sponge filter for your aquarium.

-Under-gravel filters are installed under the aquarium gravel, thus enabling biological filtration by pumping water under the gravel to create beneficial bacteria.
+Undergravel filters are installed under the aquarium gravel, thus enabling biological filtration by pumping water under the gravel to support beneficial bacteria.

-Some models of under-gravel filters work with mechanical and chemical filter media.
-Under-gravel filters need to be frequently taken care of because of frequent dirt blockages.
+Some models of undergravel aquarium filters work with mechanical and chemical filter media.
+Undergravel filter needs to be frequently taken care of because of frequent dirt blockages.
 Besides, such filters often lose bacterial colonies.
-Under-gravel aquarium filters should be used with a gravel vacuum to avoid nitrite and dirt buildup.
+Undergravel filter should be used with a gravel vacuum to avoid nitrite and dirt buildup.

-We actually don’t like under-gravel filters as they cause more problem than benefit.
+We actually don’t like undergravel aquarium filters as they cause more problem than benefit.
 Also their efficiency is quite questionable.

-The choice of one or the other type of aquarium filter depends on a number of factors, which we are now going to look into.
+The choice of one or the other type of fish tank filter depends on a number of factors, which we are now going to look into.

 The size of the aquarium is denoted by the volume of the water it can hold.
 This specification dictates which type of filter you should get.
 As you already know, external filters work better with large tanks while internal filters are ideal for medium and small aquariums.
 Larger tanks can hold more than one filter or a combination of the two types.
 You should get a filter that manages at least the volume of your aquarium to make sure that you have room for the future.